matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 - Can we trust the certificate authority?
 	- Different from authority, which pertains to who has the function to do something.
 	- What happens when there are dubious CAs?
+	- The basis of trust within a PKI should be based on contractual relationships.
+For example, we often pay for domains and thereby create a contract in order to establish that relationship.
 	-